CNES/S1Tiling/docs/dataflow-normlim.rst

 LIA maps computation
 ++++++++++++++++++++

-:Input:          - A :ref:`XYZ Cartesian coordinates file <xyz-files>` of
+:Input:          - A :ref:`XYZ Cartesian coordinates file
-                   ground positions, and of satellite positions (or that contains satellite trajectory -- deprecated workflow)
+                   <ground_and_sat_S2-files>` of ground positions, and of
+                   satellite positions (or that
+                   contains satellite trajectory -- deprecated workflow)
                  - and the associated normals, chained in memory from :ref:`Normals computation <compute_normals-proc>`
 :Output:         :ref:`Local Incidence Angle map, and sine LIA map
                  <lia-files>` (or :ref:`the equivalent <lia-s1-files>` in the
                  deprecated workflow)
-:OTBApplication: `SARComputeLocalIncidenceAngle OTB application
+:OTBApplication: `SARComputeIncidenceAngle OTB application
                  <https://gitlab.orfeo-toolbox.org/s1-tiling/normlim_sigma0>`_
                  (developed for the purpose of this project)